Emerald-Broadband/kea-pd-route-updater/README.md

 The `ROUTES_FILE` is used to avoid sending unnecessary commands to the switch.
 When a route is added by this script, it is logged to that file and will only be re-applied (deleted and added) if it changes.

 The `LOG_FILE` records all of the actions received and taken by the script.

+## Implementation Notes

+I've had consistent trouble with the default `apparmor` settings with the Debian-packaged version of Kea.
+Or at least that's what I suspect; the hook gets loaded but never seems to execute.
+Purging that and loading the version provided by ISC via Cloudsmith has solved that problem in all cases.